When I learned how to make almond meal, how friggin’ easy it is / how much money you save, I’ll never buy it again. Never!

 - Repeat these steps until you get the almond meal grain to the grain you’re looking for.
 I usually repeat these steps 4-5 times.

-*Although the pictures show how to make almond meal in vitamix, follow the same instructions for how to make almond meal in a food processor.
+*Although the pictures show how to make almond meal in vitamix, follow the same instructions for how to make almond meal food processor.

 How to Make Almond Flour + Meal Coarsely Ground vs. Fine Grain

 Changing the grain size of your almond meal is as easy as processing the almonds more/less — which is why almond meal is so versatile.